11,95 €

 A sympathetic and illuminating account of the stories of John Cheever, and the intersecting life and work of the legendary writer John Cheever, as told by his eldest daughter.

-That extraordinary book, The Stories of John Cheever, published in 1978, brought together some of the finest American short stories ever written.
-Cheever's collection was heralded with the Pulitzer Prize and the National Book Award, and it would go on not only to sell millions of copies but also to define the American short story and shape a generation of writers.
-The chronicles of modern life both emerged from a distinctly American culture and also created it- inspiring everything from Mad Men to a Raymond Carver sequel, from rock songs to a Seinfeld episode.
+, published in 1978, brought together some of the finest short fiction ever written.
+The collection was honored with the Pulitzer Prize and the National Book Award, and it would go on to sell millions of copies and to define the American short story and shape generations of writers.
+Cheever's chronicles of modern life both emerged from a distinctly American culture and also created it-inspiring everything from Mad Men to a Raymond Carver story, from rock songs to a Seinfeld episode.

 Dieser Download kann aus rechtlichen Gründen nur mit Rechnungsadresse in D ausgeliefert werden.